-Nothing is more aggravating than spending hundreds, or even thousands, of dollars on relocating only to cause major damage your health or your stuff in the process.
+Nothing is more aggravating than spending hundreds, or even thousands, of dollars on relocating only to cause major damage to your health or your stuff in the process.
 Using moving blankets, straps, and rope can be surprisingly helpful when it comes to improving move efficiency, preventing injuries, and keeping your possessions in good shape.
 You can use the following tricks to sail through your moving day with minimum struggle and regret.

 Using Moving Blankets